 Tips for Success

 - Be active with friends and family.
-Having a support network can help you keep up with your program.
+Having a support network can help you keep up with your exercise program.

-- Set short-term and long-term goals.
+Set short-term and long-term goals.
+For example:

 - Join a fitness group.